PsychNeuro/ed1/book/glossary.md

 #### tolerance
 is the learning-based process resulting in the need for a higher level of drug consumption to produce the same effect.
 The brain learns to expect the effect of the drug, reducing the +contrast relative to this expectation.

+#### top-down
+refers to connections in the brain that go from higher levels back down to more sensory-specific areas in a +hierarchy.

 #### transcend
 is to rise above or beyond --- we say that the mind transcends the physical substrate of the brain, through +emergence.